Good luck Job Offer Rejected: Did your recognized good luck go untapped?

 It was a decent job at Burroughs, which made mainframe computers.

-I became an assembler, a job I really didn’t want, but figured it was a stepping stone to a much better job in the future.
+I became an assembler, a job I really didn’t want.
+However, I figured it was a stepping stone to a much better job in the future.
 That actually happened a year later.

-I assembled discrete parts for the guts of a computer.
-There were resistors, capacitors, and diodes.
+I assembled discrete parts for the guts of a mainframe computer.
+There were resistors, capacitors, and diodes on a small assembly that was a part of a much larger assortment of similar assemblies..

 I had been working about a month at Burroughs when one day after arriving back home (I was living with my parents) my mom mentioned a letter I had received.

-I saw the mail was from the FAA and was shocked.
-But I figured it was my rejection letter for the Air Traffic Controller job.
+When I saw the mail was from the FAA(Federal Aviation Administration) I was shocked.
+I figured it was my rejection letter for the Air Traffic Controller job I had applied for.

 Surprise, surprise!
-It was a job offer for an Air Traffic Controller job.
+It was a job offer for an Air Traffic Controller position!
+A very high paying job that almost anyone my age would be happy and proud to have been offered.
+It was a very high paying, very hard to get, Federal Government job.
 Amazing!
 It was a double shocker!
 A job offer for a job I just knew I couldn’t get because of no experience whatsoever.
 I had none of the experience they required.

-I had totally dismissed that job and hadn’t thought about it since the day I applied.
+I had totally dismissed that job right from the start and hadn’t thought about it since the day I applied.

 Knowing I had virtually no chance of actually getting it, my thoughts were elsewhere.
 I had applied for it with a wish and a hope, not really believing I had a decent chance of landing such a good job.

 Now I had a decision to make.
 What to do.
-I had a decent, but low paying (compared to an air traffic controller job) job right then.
+I already had a decent, but very low paying (compared to an air traffic controller job) job right then.

 The big disadvantage of the job offer was that it was located outside of Oklahoma City.
+That’s probably well over a thousand miles from where I lived in Pasadena, California.
 Unfortunately I didn’t know anyone there or close by there.

 If I took the job I’d have to drop my classes in school and I didn’t want to do that.